mk-fg/layered-yaml-attrdict-config/README.rst

 Links
 -----

-In an arbitrary order.
+As of 2015, in an arbitrary order.

 * `confit <https://github.com/sampsyo/confit>`_

   Developed with- and used in the great
   `beets <https://github.com/sampsyo/beets>`_ project.

-  Features not present in this module include:
+  Extra features that it has over this module include:

   * "An utterly sensible API resembling dictionary-and-list structures but providing transparent validation without lots of boilerplate code"